-In order to start work on campus in any job, all students must be prepared to present their personal identification to Human Resources as listed on the List of Acceptable Documents and as required by the Federal Government and detailed in Section 1.
-Employment Policies and Procedures, page 12 of How to Complete Federal Forms.
+In order to start work on campus in any job, all students must be prepared to present their personal identification to Human Resources as listed on the List of Acceptable Documents and as required by the Federal Government for the Form I9 and detailed in Section 1.
+Employment Policies and Procedures of How to Complete Federal Forms.